lundqvistr/manual_medfak_research_data/manual.md

 ### Import of files from others
 It is common to have datasets coming from other sources: Socialstyrelsen, other data bases and the like, where their export is done into files in formats you do not use yourself.
 For example are files from Socialstyrelsen often SAS files, and you might work wth SPSS, Stata or R. Files of this kind can almost always be imported directly into your statistical software.

 There can still be problems depending on the structure in the files you receive.
-One common example is when a numeric variable such as a date are formatted as "string" variables rather than numeric variables.
+One common example is when a numeric variables such as dates are formatted as "string" variables rather than numeric variables.
 Such variables can usually be converted into the format you need, but the time needed for such conversions can be quite demanding.

 As a general rule, try to communicate with the organization, preferably _before_ they send files to you, in order to see if they can send files in formats which are as easy for you to work with as possible.
 Do not simply accept files in the format they use.

 Another advice is to see if you can get the source to send files in both _their_ preferred format and other formats.
 It might be possible for them to send SPSS, Stat or R data files.
 They can also always export data files into non-proprietary formats such as comma or tab-delimited files.
 You can always import such files yourself.
 In this process, you are usually able to control the finer details of the import, so even it this could be seen as a rather laborious workaround, it can still take less time than converting variables _after_ import.

 ### Syntax/scripts/do files
-We strongly recommend that you should work with "syntax" as a way to run your processing of data, i e setting up "code" which is stored in specific files for whatever you want to achieve, which subsequently can be executed.
+We strongly recommend that you work with "syntax" as a way to run your processing of data, i e setting up "code" which is stored in specific files for whatever you want to achieve, code which subsequently can be executed.
 It is not uncommon that users begin with using menus rather than syntax, so it could be preceived as a hurdle.
 However, our experience that there are many advantages with using syntax, and not that many disadvantages:

-- You can add explanatory comments in the syntax files, making it much easier afterwards to see what you have done
+- You can add explanatory comments in the syntax files, making it much easier afterwards to see what you have done.
-- A syntax files is a rather complete record of what you have done
+- A syntax files is a rather complete record of what you have done.
 - If data is changed, e g additions of new records or the deletion of others, then going through all steps already done through the use of menus is often not possible or at least very demanding.
 With syntax it is often a matter of a few clicks.
-- In many statistical procedures there are options which might not be available in the menus
+- In many statistical procedures there are options which might not be available in the menus.

 Depending on the software, the creation of syntax can be more or less straightforward, but it can always be done.
 Put in another way, one reason, along with several others, why we would not recommend use of spreadsheets for more systematic statistical work is that there is not any simple way to run such software with syntax.